 Start building meal ideas

 Our family also has what we call “Grabby Meals”.
-This can be leftovers or a day where we don’t have any specific meal planned, however, there is enough food in the house to eat whatever we want.
-We may cook on these days, but usually, they mean something simple like sandwiches, soup or simply grabbing anything you want and eating it.
+This can be leftovers or a day where we don’t have any specific meal plan, however, there is enough food in the house to eat whatever we want.
+We may cook these days, but usually, they mean something simple like sandwiches, soup or simply grabbing anything you want and eating it.
+These days also help to use up the odds and ends in the fridge and cupboard.

 Have an overabundance of something?
 No worries!
 One good idea is to make a double batch of a meal.
 One for now and one to go into the freezer.
 This will provide you with an easy heat and eat meal down the road.
 This can help out for the current month, or for a future month when you may not have time to cook every day.

 Part of the point of making a meal plan is to make life easier.
 The other part is using up what you have.
 This will lead to making some creative meals.
 Don’t be afraid to try something new, especially if it will help you use up those 16 cans of tuna that are hiding in the pantry.
 Make adjustments to meals you usually make to incorporate some atypical ingredients.
 Use beans instead of broccoli.
 Chicken instead of steak.
-Find ways to use what you have before running to the store for that one item.
+Find ways to use what you have before running to the store for that one item – which inevitably turns into twenty items.

 Adding in theme nights, or even a theme week, will make meals more interesting.
-While it may not lead to cooking things outside your regular meals, you can have fun thinking up of fun names for what you are making.
-Our family has done two different theme weeks over the last two months.
-In May, we did a week of Star Wars themed dinners.
-In June we did Jurassic World theme.
+While it may not lead to cooking things outside your regular meals, you can have fun thinking up fun names for what you are making.
+Our family has done a few different theme weeks.
+In May, we did a week of Star Wars-themed dinners.
+In June we did a Jurassic World theme.
 These nights we made regular dinners and simply gave them fun names.
 It certainly made dinner more fun.
 You’d be surprised how challenging it is to come up with names for some dinners.

 Create a shopping list